radixdlt/olympia-node/radixdlt-core/docs/api-info.md

 |radix.networkTransactionThroughput | Get number of transactions per second |
 |radix.networkTransactionDemand | Get average number of transactions waiting for processing in mempool |

-## Proposed APIs
+## New Organization of APIs

- The general approach to the reworked API is based on the following considerations:
+ The general approach to the API organization is based on the following considerations:
-- Reduce number of REST endpoints to absolute minimum
+- Reduce number of endpoints to minimum
-- All JSON RPC methods are grouped into two collections - Read-Only (R/O) methods and Read/Write (R/W) methods
+- All JSON RPC methods are grouped into two sets - Read-Only (R/O) methods and Read/Write (R/W) methods
-- Two JSON-RPC endpoints: `/archive` (former `/api`) and `/system`
+- Two main JSON-RPC endpoints: `/archive` (former `/api`) and `/system`
-- The `/system` endpoint is expected to be protected by firewall/require authentication/etc.
+- The `/system` endpoint is expected to be protected by firewall and/or require authentication/etc.
   (same requirements/setup as we have today)
 - The `/system` endpoint is always enabled
 - The `/archive` endpoint can be configured into one of the following states: